 For many small export businesses, help is needed to stay afloat.
 One avenue for this help is the newly simplified and reformed Export Market Development Grant.
 Due to COVID-19, the Australian Government announced that funding for the grant scheme has been increased for the 2019-2020 financial year.
 This means there are more funds available to assist eligible export businesses.

 The EMDG is considered an entitlement in Australia.
-This means that, rather than being a competitive grant, any business who applies and meets the eligibility requirements can receive funding.
-And since it is a grant, rather than a loan, this is not money which needs to be re-paid.
+This means that rather than being a competitive grant any business that applies and meets the eligibility requirements can receive funding.
+And since it is a grant, rather than a loan, this is not money that needs to be repaid.

 The funding is intended to reimburse promotional expenses incurred by eligible export businesses.
-Growing a business requires significant outlay of capital to market and promote the business in other markets.
-Businesses can claim money spent on promotional literature, free samples, consulting fees, travel expenses for marketing visits, marketing booths at trade fairs, and the costs of in-store promotions.
+Growing a business requires a significant outlay of capital in order to market and promote the business in other markets.
+Businesses can claim money spent on promotional literature, free samples, consulting fees, travel expenses for marketing visits, marketing booths at trade fairs, and the costs of in store promotions.
 The grant will cover up to 50% of such expenses, minus the first $5,000 spent, provided the company has spent at least $15,000 on these costs.